msteranka/HeapShark/README.md

-# Memory Profiler
+# HeapShark

-A memory profiler for analyzing allocations that can be replaced with stack allocation or custom allocation routines
+HeapShark is a memory profiler for analyzing allocations that can be replaced with stack allocation or custom allocation routines

 ## Usage

-Build the Pintool given the path to Pin:
+Build HeapShark given the path to Pin:

-    $ make PIN_ROOT=path/to/Pin obj-intel64/profiler.so
+    $ make PIN_ROOT=/path/to/Pin obj-intel64/heapshark.so

-Run the Pintool on a given executable:
+Run HeapShark on a given executable:

-    $ path/to/Pin/pin -t obj-intel64/profiler.so -- path/to/executable
+    $ /path/to/Pin/pin -t obj-intel64/heapshark.so -- /path/to/executable